danderson00/webpack-worker/samples/plotly/blog.md

 Enter WebWorkers.

-WebWorkers allow offloading CPU intensive tasks to other threads and are supported by pretty all modern web browsers.
+WebWorkers allow offloading CPU intensive tasks to other threads and are [supported by](http://caniuse.com/#search=webworker) pretty all modern web browsers.
 However, they are a very low level mechanism, exposing only a simple message passing API for communication.
 The `webpack-worker` package provides us with a much simpler and cleaner abstraction for everyday use.

 The use case discussed here is purely to demonstrate the impact of using WebWorkers - `webpack-worker` can be used for executing any Javascript code within a WebWorker, not just calculating graph data.

 ## Setting the Scene

 To demonstrate, we're going to build a graph that shows the top 10 movers from some historical stock market data available at http://pages.swcp.com/stocks/.
 The data consists of a year of stock prices for 242 stocks in CSV format, one line per stock, per day.
+For example:

+    20090916,AMZN,85.97,90.98,85.9,90.7,131142

+That's the date, stock, opening, high, low, closing and...
+I dunno.

-Each line contains the stock's opening, closing, high and low prices for the day.
-We're going to add a date range slider to dynamically pick the date range to analyze.
+We're also going to add a date range slider to dynamically pick the date range to analyze.

-A basic process for parsing the data into something Plotly can consume might look like:

-- Parse CSV into a array sorted by date containing an element for each day.
-Each element contains the data for each stock for the day
-- Filter the array to the selected date range
-- Aggregate each stock, calculating the opening and closing value, and the high and low values for the period
-- Calculate the relative gain, high and low values for each stock
-- Sort by the gain and take the top 10
-- Convert to vectors suitable for Plotly

-There is a bit of work for the app to do, particularly when working over many years worth of data.
-The details of the implementation aren't relevant to this post, but the complete sample is available in the github repository.
+There is a bunch of work for the app to do to convert this style data into the format we need, particularly when working over many years worth of data.
+The details of the implementation aren't relevant to this post, but the complete sample is available in the [github repository](https://github.com/danderson00/webpack-worker/tree/master/samples/plotly).

 ## Defining Our Worker Code